Thank you for your response

 Our representative will get in touch with you shortly.

-Balance Of Payment (BOP) is a statement which records all the monetary transactions made between residents of a country and the rest of the world during any given period.
+Balance Of Payment (BOP) is a statement that records all the monetary transactions made between residents of a country and the rest of the world during any given period.
 This statement includes all the transactions made by/to individuals, corporates and the government and helps in monitoring the flow of funds to develop the economy.

 A country’s BOP is vital for the following reasons:

-There are three components of balance of payment viz current account, capital account, and financial account.
+There are three components of the balance of payment viz current account, capital account, and financial account.
 The total of the current account must balance with the total of capital and financial accounts in ideal situations.

 It also includes receipts from engineering, tourism, transportation, business services, stocks, and royalties from patents and copyrights.
-When all the goods and services are combined, together they make up to a country’s Balance Of Trade (BOT).
+When all the goods and services are combined, they make up a country’s Balance Of Trade (BOT).

 Unilateral transfers refer to money sent as gifts or donations to residents of foreign countries.
 This can also be personal transfers like – money sent by relatives to their family located in another country.

 Disclaimer: The materials provided herein are solely for information purposes.
 No attorney-client relationship is created when you access or use the site or the materials.
-The information presented on this site does not constitute legal or professional advice and should not be relied upon for such purposes or used as a substitute for legal advice from an attorney licensed in your state.
+The information presented on this site does not constitute legal or professional advice.
+It should not be relied upon for such purposes or used as a substitute for legal advice from an attorney licensed in your state.